dusanmlynarcikdev/pro-plan-api/README.md

 Useful commands are available in the [Makefile](./Makefile).

 ### Production
-Run the project with the environment variables from [.env.dist](./.env.dist) set to production values.
-Also set `DATABASE_PASSWORD` for the `database` container to match the password in `DATABASE_URL`:
+Run the project with the environment variables from [.env.dist](./.env.dist) set to production values:
 ```shell
 DATABASE_PASSWORD='...' \
 DATABASE_URL='...' \